 How Will I Know That I Need Wheel Alignment?

-The sign of wheels misalignment is when your trailer weaves, pulls, or drifts to one side.
+The sign of wheel misalignment is when your trailer weaves, pulls or drifts to one side.
 Similarly, your steering wheel might become off-center while you are driving straight.

 Furthermore, your trailer’s tire alignment is vital to prevent trailer damage and for safe towing of cargo.